One of the first questions commonly asked by newcomers to the world of armory is “what colors can I use?”

 The exact hue or shade you use is not important, as long as it is unambiguous, but period armory generally used bold colors rather than soft pastels.

 For purposes of contrast, tinctures are divided into light “metals” and dark “colors.”
-Items evenly split between light and dark are considered neutral.

 In addition to the basic tinctures, there are also some patterns known as furs and treatments, which are also treated the same way as the plain tictures.